nGcmplx/quickonboard/README.md

 ### 5. Semantic Vector Retrieval

   - Chunks markdown or HR documents using **ChromaDB** + Ollama Embeddings.
   - Returns the top relevant context chunk to the LLM.
   - Helpful for ambiguous queries or edge cases.
+  - frontend (Streamlit chat interface)

 ### 6. Fully Containerized Deployment